eowfenth/lore/Wolfcry.md

 >
 ###### Nally's Profile and Talklines

-Nally is a medium height man about 1,80 or 1,82cm.
+Nally is a medium height man about 1,80 or 1,82cm, with brown eyes that looks like a darkered honey.
+He is a man in a good shape even with his gray hair and old pair of hands.
+He seems steady but tired, a fact of surviving enough time to live throught the worst times and luck to see some of the best.
+His movements are accurate, and probably he is stronger than the most of the men of the same age.
+Occur to me after long travels to the Wolfcry that he is a man of fews words.

 Greetings Line:
 >`Humpf.`